Frequently asked questions.

 One key difference with Mission is the amount of off-season and in-season development training we offer for pitching, catching, hitting and speed/strength training.
 Group training is offered during the Fall, Winter and Summer seasons at no additional cost.

-Players can use the Mission facility at no cost any day, whenever it is not booked.
+Players can use the Mission facilities at no cost any day, whenever it is not booked.

-Optional winter dome league play is an additional cost.
+Optional winter dome league and spring season for those not playing school ball is an additional cost.
 Keep in mind we already host games at the U of M for Winter games and may play winter tournaments.
 The dome league play is for those that want more.

 If playing for Mission is not possible because of your family finances, scholarships are are offered so that doesn’t prevent a player from participating.